“Just because I sleep with you, doesn’t mean I have to ski with you.”

 4. The Half Day

-This one is brilliant.
+This rule for riding with your spouse is brilliant.
 If one partner is more in love with powder and supreme-extreme chutes, lines and cliffs there are going to be mornings where each should do their own thing and everyone can meet for lunch and enjoy an afternoon together.

 5. Patience and Limits